 Power, Patrick (1862–1951), priest, historian, toponymist, and archaeologist, was born 8 March 1862 at Callaghane, Ballygunner, Co.
 Waterford, several kilometres from Waterford city.
 Educated at Ballygunner national school and the Catholic University School, Waterford city, he studied for the catholic priesthood at St John's college, Waterford.
 Ordained in 1885, he worked for three years at a mission attached to St Bride's church, Liverpool.
 Threatened with tuberculosis, he was sent to Australia where he spent seven years in the rural diocese of Wilcannia, New South Wales, serving successively as rector at Cobar, Bourke, and Wilcannia.
 His coming into contact with aborigines seems to have kindled his interest in archaeology.
 Returning to Waterford in 1895, he was chaplain to the Little Sisters of the Poor, and was assigned for three years as curate at Waterford cathedral.
 He subsequently served as diocesan inspector of schools, chaplain to both the De La Salle training college and the Good Shepherd convent, and (from 1908) curate at Portlaw, and was made a canon of the diocese of Waterford and Lismore.
 He wrote a highly popular Manual of religious instruction (c.1900), which ran to thirty editions, and was used extensively in Ireland for some twenty years, and for several decades longer in Australia.
 From his student years he had published articles on local history in Waterford newspapers; what began as a hobby or parergon burgeoned into a serious scholarly passion.
 Prominent in the Waterford and South-East of Ireland Archaeological Society, he edited the society's journal for nineteen volumes (1896–1915), comprising most of its history.
 His most important work, The place-names of Decies, was serialised in the journal over many years before being published in book form in 1907.
 In researching the local toponymy, Power visited by bicycle nearly every one of the thousands of locales mentioned in the book, talking with local people, and examining grave inscriptions and antiquities.

-Power was a frequent contributor to learned journals, such as Studies, the Irish Ecclesiastical Record, the Proceedings of the Royal Irish Academy, and the journals of the RSAI and the Cork Historical and Archaeological Society (of which he was an honorary life member); many such contributions were reprinted as pamphlets, as were some of his numerous articles in newspapers, especially the Waterford News, on the minutiae of local history.
-Awarded a D.Litt. by the NUI in 1926, he was a member of the RIA, and a fellow of the RSAI.
+Power was a frequent contributor to learned journals, such as Studies, the Irish Ecclesiastical Record, the Proceedings of the Royal Irish Academy, and the journals of the Royal Society of Antiquaries of Ireland (RSAI) and the Cork Historical and Archaeological Society (of which he was an honorary life member); many such contributions were reprinted as pamphlets, as were some of his numerous articles in newspapers, especially the Waterford News, on the minutiae of local history.
+Awarded a Doctor of Letters (D.Litt.) degree by the National University of Ireland (NUI) in 1926, he was a member of the Royal Irish Academy (RIA), and a fellow of the RSAI.
 Gentle and unworldly, with an old-world courtesy, Power was tirelessly devoted to his research, his only other recreation being an interest in horticulture.
 He had a reputation as an engrossing lecturer and conversationalist, and for his generosity to fellow scholars and enthusiasts.
 At the request of Waterford county council, he devoted his last years to an enlarged and revised edition of his masterwork, The place-names of Decies, assisted by a friend in the last revision after expending his eyesight on the labour; the edition was published posthumously in 1952.
 After his retirement from UCC he resided for some time in Youghal, Co.
 Cork, before moving to a bungalow on John's Hill, Waterford city, where he died on 16 October 1951; he was buried in the historic St Otteran's cemetery, Ballynaneashagh, Co.
 Waterford, in which he had expressed his wish to be interred among the district's poor.